 The drilling techniques reported in CCA, Appendix DEL, CRA-2004, Appendix DATA, and CRA-2009, Appendix DATA are still being implemented by area drillers.
-There were 147 hydrocarbon wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from September 1, 2010 through August 31, 2011.
+There were 184 hydrocarbon wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from September 1, 2011 through August 31, 2012.
 This number is derived from the Delaware Basin Well Tracking Application (DBWTA) maintained by the DBDSP.
 In reality, the number of new wells is higher; but the paperwork on some of the wells has not yet been filed with the NMOCD or will be filed after this report is issued.
-Therefore, those wells are not included in the count listed above.
+Therefore, those wells are not included in the count listed above

-Rotary drilling rigs were used to drill all 147 wells.
+Rotary drilling rigs were used to drill the 184 wells.
 Some have been completed as oil wells, others as gas wells, while the rest are still in the process of being completed.
-All were conventionally drilled utilizing mud as a medium for circulation.
-Thirty-five of these wells were in the nine-township area.
-The depths of the completed wells in the nine-township area range from 7,894 feet to 14,494 feet.
-Outside of the nine-township area the depths of the completed wells range from 3,200 feet to 16,469 feet.
+The 184 wells were conventionally drilled utilizing mud as a medium for circulation.
+Sixteen of these wells were in the nine-township area.
+The depths of the completed wells in the nine-township area range from 8,241 feet to 16,526 feet.
+Outside of the nine-township area the depths of the completed wells range from 6,550 feet to 19,212 feet.

 A technique used by operators to increase production is to drill a well horizontally after a target depth is reached, which allows for more of the wellbore area to be in the production zone.
-As reported in CCA, Appendix DEL, this technique is not often used in this area because of the increased costs due to the additional drilling time needed, however in the past year approximately sixty percent of new wells in New Mexico have been horizontally completed.
-The DBDSP monitors directional and horizontally drilled wells only in the nine-township area (See Figure 3).
-Eleven of the thirty-five new wells spudded during the last year in the nine-township area had horizontally drilled components.
+As reported in CCA, Appendix DEL, this technique is not often used in this area because of the increased costs due to the additional drilling time needed, however in recent years there has been an increase in new wells in New Mexico that have been horizontally completed.
+The DBDSP monitors directional and horizontally drilled wells only in the nine-township area.
+Nine of the fifteen new wells spudded during the last year in the nine-township area had horizontally drilled components.